Soldiers from the 155th CSSB attend Airborne Course

-Capt.
+EL MONTE, Calif. – Capt.
 Rebecca Chapa and 1st Lt.
 Teresa Alokoa, 155th Combat Sustainment Support Battalion, traveled to Fort Benning, Georgia to attend an Aerial Delivery and Materiel Officer Course, which they completed October 27, 2020.

-1st Lt.
-Alokoa, the second to last sitting on the bench, waits for more training, during an Aerial Delivery and Materiel Officer Course exercise.
+The Aerial Delivery and Materiel Officer Course is required training in order to serve as a Supply Management Officer within the Support Operations Section of a Combat Sustainment Support Battalion.
+Only Quartermaster Officers are eligible to attend ADMOC and receive the coveted “Rigger” badge and R9 Additional Skill Identifier.

+“The most important pieces of instruction during this course was learning how to properly land, learning emergency procedures, and committing all steps of the process to muscle memory through immense repetition,” said Chapa.
+“There is no simulation that can prepare you for the true feeling of throwing yourself out of an aircraft.
+Thankfully, my muscle memory took over before my common sense could convince me not to jump.”

 |Date Taken: